 such that $u$ and $v$ are $\mathbb{F}=(\Fcal_t)_{t\in [0,T]}$-adapted, and satisfy

 for every $t\in [0,T]$, $\P$-a.s. in $H^{-1}_2(\Ocal)$, and

 for every $t\in [0,T]$, $\P$-a.s. in $H_2^{\rho}(\Ocal)$. \end{definition}

-Note that the above $ds$-integral for $u$ in \eqref{eq:uStratonovich} is initially a $V^\ast$-valued\footnote{Here, $V:=L^{\gamma+1}(\Ocal)$ is dualized in a Gelfand triple over $\Hcal:=H^{-1}_2(\Ocal)$ which, in turn, is identified with its own dual by the Riesz isometry.
-Thus $V^\ast$ is not to be mistaken to be equal to be the usual Banach space dual of $V$, namely $L^{\frac{\gamma+1}{\gamma}}(\Ocal)$.
-See the proof of Theorem \ref{theou1} for details.} Bochner integral, where $V^\ast$ is defined as in the proof of Theorem \ref{theou1}, however seen to be in fact $H^{-1}_2(\Ocal)$-valued, see the discussion in \cite[Section 4.2]{weiroeckner} for further details.
+Here, $V:=L^{\gamma+1}(\Ocal)$ is dualized in a Gelfand triple over $\Hcal:=H^{-1}_2(\Ocal)$ which, in turn, is identified with its own dual by the Riesz isometry.
+Thus $V^\ast$ is not to be mistaken to be equal to be the usual Banach space dual of $V$, namely $L^{\frac{\gamma+1}{\gamma}}(\Ocal)$, see the proof of Theorem \ref{theou1} for details.
+Note that the above $ds$-integral for $u$ in \eqref{eq:uStratonovich} is initially a $V^\ast$-valued Bochner integral, however seen to be in fact $H^{-1}_2(\Ocal)$-valued, see the discussion in \cite[Section 4.2]{weiroeckner} for further details.

 As mentioned before, due to the loss of the original probability space, we are considering solutions in the weak probabilistic sense.

 \begin{definition} A {\sl martingale solution} to the problem \eqref{equ1ss}--\eqref{eqv1ss} for initial data $(u_0,v_0)$ is a system